-Anorexia (the loss of appetite or desire to eat) is a common symptom in people with cancer.
+Anorexia is the loss of appetite or desire to eat.
+It is a common symptom in patients with cancer.
 Anorexia may occur early in the disease or later, if the cancer grows or spreads.
 Some patients already have anorexia when they are diagnosed with cancer.
-Almost all patients who have advanced cancer will have anorexia.
+Most patients who have advanced cancer will have anorexia.
 Anorexia is the most common cause of malnutrition in cancer patients.

 It is important to treat weight loss caused by cancer and its treatment.